Kurt Held: Politics

-Literary career
+Career in Switzerland

 With the encouragement of his wife, Lisa, Kläber devoted himself to writing.
 The conditions of his exile prohibited him from publishing under his own name, so he adopted the pseudonym Kurt Held.
 He saw children as the true victims of war, class struggle and injustice.
 His books portrayed children realistically and conveyed messages of morality.

-His greatest success "The Outsiders of Oskoken Castle" was soon followed by similar books about working class children: “Der Trommler von Faido” (The Drummer of Faido), “Matthias und seine Freunde” (Matthias and his Friends) and the four volume series “Giuseppe und Maria”.
+His greatest success "The Outsiders of Uskoken Castle" was soon followed by similar books about working class children: Der Trommler von Faido (The Drummer of Faido), Matthias und seine Freunde (Matthias and his Friends) and the four volume series Giuseppe und Maria.

-Death

-He died in exile on 9 December 1959 in Sorengo, Switzerland from the consequences of the typhoid fever he contracted in World War I.
+Kläber became a naturalized Swiss citizen in 1948.
+He died on 9 December 1959 in Sorengo, Switzerland from the consequences of the typhoid fever he contracted in World War I.